-Letzshop, the local shop that's just a click away Since the start of the pandemic, Letzshop has recorded a 1,434% increase in orders
+Letzshop, the local shop that's just a click away

 Letzshop, the online retailer, has developed rapidly since its launch in 2018.
 Its growth continued during lockdown with sales figures which literally skyrocketed, much to the delight of the online retailers!
 Decoding the success.